lambrohan/nestjs-meilisearch/README.md

 ## Getting Started

-The simplest way to use `nestjs-meilisearch` is to use `MeiliSearchModule.forRoot`
+The simplest way to use `nestjs-meilisearch` is to use `MeiliSearchModule.forRoot` or `MeiliSearchModule.forRootAsync`

 ```typescript
 import { Module } from '@nestjs-common';